 Working to ensure women and other marginalised groups shape and inform planning processes.
-Given that women's organisations and women more generally are often excluded from power and less well resourced, this means funding them and supporting them to participate.32 It also means developing inclusive strategies that support women and marginalised groups in environmental decision-making processes.33 By acknowledging and addressing the intersectionality of gender and environmental issues, policies can be more effective and equitable, leading to comprehensive solutions that benefit all members of society.
+Given that women's organisations and women more generally are often excluded from power and less well resourced, this means funding them and supporting them to participate.
+It also means developing inclusive strategies that support women and marginalised groups in environmental decision-making processes.
+By acknowledging and addressing the intersectionality of gender and environmental issues, policies can be more effective and equitable, leading to comprehensive solutions that benefit all members of society.

 Working to ensure that the overall aims and shape of the economic recovery progress the security of women and girls, as well as support the recovery of nature.
-For genuinely just, inclusive and sustainable peace, recovery and reconstruction models need to be geared towards meeting human needs and regenerating ecosystems.34 The focus should be less on securing GDP growth at all costs but rather on promoting the well-being of both people and nature.35 Such an economy prioritises the provision of decent, well-rewarded, environmentally friendly job opportunities for men, women and other marginalised groups.
+For genuinely just, inclusive and sustainable peace, recovery and reconstruction models need to be geared towards meeting human needs and regenerating ecosystems.
+The focus should be less on securing GDP growth at all costs but rather on promoting the well-being of both people and nature.
+Such an economy prioritises the provision of decent, well-rewarded, environmentally friendly job opportunities for men, women and other marginalised groups.
 This means both supporting women into jobs in the traditionally men-dominated sectors associated with green recovery models, such as renewable energy, sustainable infrastructure building and public transport, and investing in sectors that are traditionally women dominated, essential for societal recovery and already relatively green, such as health, education, childcare and social care.
-An economy that is geared to advance women's security as well as environmental sustainability also prioritises gender-responsive basic services, including access to affordable energy and clean water.
-Finally, but crucially, it prioritises protecting and regenerating ecosystems, and the job opportunities provided in this work.
+An economy that is geared to advance women's security as well as environmental sustainability also prioritises gender-responsive basic services, including access to affordable

-32 UN Women (2023) 'A gender responsive recovery for Ukraine: Introduction', Policy Brief (https://ukraine.unwomen.org/en/digital-library/publications/2023/09/policy-brief-a-gender-responsive-recovery-for-ukraine-introduction)
+&lt;sup>32 UN Women (2023) 'A gender responsive recovery for Ukraine: Introduction', Policy Brief (https://ukraine.unwomen.org/en/digital-library/publications/2023/09/policy-brief-a-gender-responsive-recovery-for-ukraine-introduction)